A database of events at the U.S.-Mexico border that should alarm us

 - This resource went public on April 28, 2022.
 We accompanied it with a commentary (español) and a video walking the reader through some of this project’s main findings and conclusions.
 “We keep hearing about indicators of a troubled culture at CBP and Border Patrol.
 It’s a scattered mass of troubling items, dispersed like puzzle pieces, and often forgotten.
 WOLA staff felt we needed to capture all that we’d been hearing.
 So for much of the past year we’ve been recording every credible allegation that has come our way.
 This database is the result.”

 - In addition to the database, this site also hosts an archive of reports about U.S.-Mexico border security and migration from WOLA, from other non-governmental organizations, and from journalists, along with hosted copies of official government documents.
-We also maintain a collection of infographics about border security and migration trends.

 - Read about Border Patrol’s “Critical Incident Teams,” secretive units that have been found to interfere with investigations as they seek information that might exonerate agents accused of abuse.